Memorable Quotes

 Harry and Maxine must hire a temp nurse while Laverne is in Hickory testifying in court.

-Did she say when she’s coming back?
+Harry: Did she say when she’s coming back?

 Maxine: She hasn’t even testified yet.
 It seems there’s been a delay.
 Apparently, they needed the judge’s robe for the high school graduation.